 The church uses Inova Payroll, Inc. for all Payroll related matters.
-Our contact at Inova Payroll is Shannon Lawhorn (423 648 3050 or 800 323 0595 email: SupportTeam20@inovapayroll.com).
+Our contact at Inova Payroll is Charlene Hopkins (423-499-5478 ext.
+4008 or 800 323 0595 email: mysupport@inovapayroll.com).
 The Inova office is in Chattanooga.
 The church's account number with Inova is 1004288328-D2098.
 The church has both employees and 1099 workers.

-- The Treasurer (or Office Manager) is the contact person with Inova Payroll.
-The Treasurer (or Office Manager) insures that all employees and contract workers complete all appropriate payroll enrollment and authorization forms. - The pay schedule is twice monthly, approximately the 15th and the end of the month.
+- The Office Manager (or Treasurer) is the contact person with Inova Payroll.
+The Office Manager (or Treasurer) insures that all employees and contract workers complete all appropriate payroll enrollment and authorization forms. - The pay schedule is twice monthly, approximately the 15th and the end of the month.
 All pay is done by direct deposit to a worker's preferred account.
 Inova makes this direct deposit to each person being paid.
-Funds for payroll are transferred by Inova from the church's operating account at Bank of the Ozarks a few days before each pay date. - One week prior to the pay date the Treasurer (or Office Manager) submits a wage report to Inova for the current pay period.
+Funds for payroll are transferred by Inova from the church's operating account at Bank OZK a few days before each pay date. - One week prior to the pay date the Office Manager (or Treasurer) submits a wage report online to Inova for the current pay period.
 The wage report details what each person is to be paid. - Inova then processes the payroll based on this reporting and issues a Payroll Report detailing the payroll for each person being paid.
 The Treasurer reviews this report for accuracy.
-The Payroll report is emailed to the Treasurer and Office Manager who then sends it to the Morehouse Group.
+The Payroll report is emailed to the Treasurer and Office Manager who then sends it to the accountant at Nichols, Cauley & Associates.
 Both maintain a copy of the report.
 The Office Manager distributes a pay receipt to each employee. - Inova files and pays all required federal and state payroll reports and taxes.
 They also prepare all W-2's and 1099 forms at year end.